Mission Point (Mackinac Island): Peter Howard Memorial Library (1966)

-Clark Conference Center for the Arts and Sciences (1968)
+Clark Center for the Arts and Sciences (1968)

 The Clark Center for Arts and Sciences (left) and Peter Howard Memorial Library (right, torn down c.1990), Mackinac College.

 By 1967, Mackinac College (1966–1970) at Mission Point needed conference rooms, science labs, and more classrooms.
 This led to the construction of the Clark Center for the Arts and Sciences (81,057 ft^{2}), which was also designed by Edwin B. Cromwell.
 It was paid for by donations from Mr. and Mrs. Van Alan Clark (hon.
 Chairman of Avon Products, Inc.).
 Construction supervisors reported that the Clark Center and the Peter Howard Library were built by more than 325 volunteer workers from 13 different countries.
 Room, board, and travel expenses for these workers were covered by the college.
 Included were 115 Native Americans from tribal groups across the United States and Canada.
 Twenty-four volunteers came from South Korea, 16 from Japan, 9 from Denmark, 8 from Jamaica, 7 from Indonesia, 2 from Finland and 1 each from Mexico, New Zealand, Norway, Switzerland and Trinidad and Tobago.
 Some were skilled tradesmen who trained others in the skills of their trades.
 Many reported that living and working with others from such diverse backgrounds developed their respect for cultural, racial and national differences.
 Some eventually became students at the college.

 Construction of the Clark Center continued through the fall and winter of 1967, and the building was ready for use in Mackinac College's third academic year, September 1968.
 Located directly in front of the Theater and Fine Arts Building, the Clark Center's 18-inch-thick concrete roof supports a carriage driveway leading from the Mission House and West Residence buildings to the Great Hall.
 This rooftop plaza commands a sweeping view of playing fields and the Straits of Mackinac.
 During the college years, the building included 30 classrooms, laboratories, offices, lounges, a 300-seat lecture-recital hall, and a 150-seat natural science demonstration room.

 The Clark Center featured prominently in the 1970 graduation ceremonies for the Charter Class of Mackinac College.
 In 1971 the building was sold with the rest of the campus to TV evangelist Rex Humbard.
 In 1977 Humbard sold the center and other campus property to the Mackinac Hotel and Conference Center.
 In late 1987 it was sold to John Shufelt with the rest of the campus, and in 2014 to Dennert O. and Suzanne Ware; it has been adapted as the Mission Point Resort.